Yepoleb/srtextool/README.md

 # SR Textool

 Tool for converting DDS textures to and from the Volition bitmap format.
+Supports Saints Row: The Third and Saints Row IV

 ## Usage